-The Clerk will write to the complainant to inform them of the date of the meeting.
-If a meeting is to be held they will aim to convene a meeting within 30 school days of receipt of the Stage 3 request.
-If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.
-If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
-In this case the Panel will meet, with the Clerk and Area Schools Officer in attendance, and consider the complaint on the basis of written submissions from both parties, with neither party being present.
+If the complainant rejects the offer of three proposed dates, without good reason, the Clerk and Panel will decide when to hold the meeting.
+In this case the Panel will meet, with the Clerk and Area Schools Officer in attendance (but without the complainant or school representative) and consider the complaint on the basis of written submissions from both parties, with neither party being present.